shimniok/eeZeeMicroSD/documentation/README.md

 ### Pin Headers

-Install the adjacent 4-pin D10-D13, 2-pin VIN/GND headers in your breadboard.
+Install the pin headers.

+If a pad exists for D9 (some models), and if you want card detect, then install a 7-pin header in your breadboard.

+Otherwise, install in your breadboard a 2-pin header and 4-pin header separated by a single row.

 Place the eeZee MicroSD on top of the pin headers, socket side up.

 Solder D13 and VIN, holding the board level.
+Adjust the level of the board if necessary.

 Then, solder the remaining pins.